 Before you start cutting, determine the best pieces to get the desired width (see drawing).
 I had multiple long pieces with cracks and/or damage down one side.
 I was able to cut the damage off and still have usable pieces.

+Refer to the drawings in the intro for the length of each board.
 After cutting the pieces, sand them with course sandpaper to remove rough spots or major staining/paint…unless that is your desired look.

 Assemble top frame (nail & glue)